tdlong/fly_XQTL/README.md

 ### There are folders for notes, scripts, helperfiles:
 -notes contain text files to reproduce results in the paper
 -scripts are scripts that are required (typically bash/R/python)
 -helpfiles are various files used by the scripts
+-some of the scripts (\*.sh files) assume SGE some SLURM (over time I will migtrate to all SLURM).
 ### notes:
 * raw.data.txt
   * code to massage the raw data, including fastq file to treatments, and SRA info